shahkv95/buchautoren/README.md

 # Buchautoren
 Buchautoren is a german term for books and its authors.
-This app helps you to handle a list of books and their authors
+This app helps you to keep a record of books and their authors

 <hr>